bftj/bftj.github.io/exercises/exercise-3.md

 Alternatively, LightBlue also supports notify.

-1. **Add rules to the Puck Central app that post to the Internet when notify is triggered** Post to this url: ..
+1. **Add rules to the Puck Central app that post to the Internet when notify is triggered** Post to this url: http://wall.bftj.co/
+In the post body, just write a single number 1, 2, 3 or 4.

 1. **Try connecting it all together and pushing the buttons.**
 If it is all working correctly, you should see the counter at wall.bftj.co increase on each button press!